Stacked payment cards with a boarding pass, globe flight path, and travel suitcase, resembling lounge access and frequent international travel

 Number 2: Lounge Guest Policy

 A lounge card that only admits the cardholder is useless if you travel with a partner.
-The guest policy determines the real value:
+The guest policy determines the actual value:

 CardLounge NetworkCardholderGuest AccessBoth Partners?